2023 Ryder Cup Preview & Picks - Team Europe To Lift Ryder Cup26 Sep 2023 Read More

-Once each group winner has been finalised, the format turns to single-match play elimination.
+The format turns to single match play elimination once each group winner has been finalised.
 The round of 16 begins on Saturday morning and the quarter-finals in the afternoon.

-The semi-finals start on Sunday morning, and the WGC Dell Technologies Match Play final starts on Sunday afternoon.
+The semi-finals start on Sunday morning, and the WGC Dell Technologies Match Play final takes place on Sunday afternoon.

 Back EuropeSolheim Cup Preview & Picks - Team Europe To Complete Solheim Cup Hat-Trick20 Sep 2023 Read More